-As an indication of the worsening economic situation in India, the GDP has fallen to the lowest in 6 years.
-Floods and corrupt practices have led to chaos and price rise.
+As an indication of the worsening economic situation and the recent Corona outbreak, the entire restaurant industry is dealing with rising food costs and other issues that are affecting their business.
 This has had a direct impact on the restaurant industry with a corresponding rise in food costs.
-However, with a few smart hacks you can not just sustain the hard times but also make profits.
+However, with a few smart hacks, you can not just sustain the hard times but also make profits.

 Dealing With Rising Food Costs?
 Let’s Look At Your Menu Again!